Like most food producers, we're working hard to minimise any impact from our farming activities on the seabed and surrounding marine environment.

 Preventing seal predation of farmed fish stocks begins with good husbandry practices, including:

-- Net tensioning to reduce all possible entry points
+- Net tensioning and interlacing to reduce all possible entry points

 - Regular removal of any fish mortalities so as not to encourage seals